 The park itself encourages a strong community feel, with many residents enjoying making and growing new friendships with their neighbours.
 The properties are all detached and enjoy small gardens to develop and maintain, which also lets residents bring a touch of their personality to their park home.
 This is a very well maintained park, and residents can feel secure in the knowledge that they will have a part-time warden on-site to support them with any queries they may have, as well as offer help and advice.

-As the name suggests, the market town of Lechlade-on-Thames has the River Thames at the heart of everything it does.
-Historically, it was vital as a trade route, carrying items such as cheese, coal, and wool which when the construction of the Thames and Severn Canal completed in 1789, meant Lechlade on the map.
+As the name suggests, the market town has the River Thames at the heart of everything it does.
+Historically, it was vital as a trade route, carrying items such as cheese, coal, and wool which when the construction of the Thames and Severn Canal completed in 1789, meant the town was on the map.

 Today, the canal is for visitors enjoying leisure cruising and narrowboats, which brings a healthy amount of tourism to the town who enjoy strolling its cobbled streets as well as the various amenities and activities the small town has to offer.